- What is Giardia?

 Giardia in Puppies

 Giardia in puppies is much more concerning than in older dogs because their immune systems are still developing.
 This means they might not have sufficient antibodies to help fight off this infection.
-Because of this, the infection can be deadly for them or cause more severe side effects.
+Because of this, the infection can be deadly or cause more severe side effects.

-Signs of Giardia in Puppies
+Signs of A Giardia Infection in Puppies

 While Giardia symptoms are the same in puppies as in adults, there are a few extra ones to look for: